galan/dms-exchange-specification/README.md

 # Summary
-The goal of the dms-exchange-specification (dxs for short) is to define a standard, language- and vendor-agnostic format to exchange data between document-management-systems.
+The goal of the dms-exchange-specification (dxs for short) is to define a standard, language- and vendor-agnostic format to exchange data between document-management-systems, or create decentral offline-backups.
 Creating and reading of the format is designed to be simple and straight-forward.

 # Specification